Table of Contents

 Negative Space

 Positive space is a subject or point of interest and negative space is the surrounding area.
-More negative space gives the artwork space to breath, while less negative space makes it more claustrophobic.
+More negative space gives the artwork space to breathe, while less negative space makes it more claustrophobic.
 Both can be good or bad, depending on what kind of mood the artwork should convey.

 • To-Do: Examples